jomrembau/ascii-hash/README.md

-# Password Hash Calculator
+Custom Password Hash Exercise

-This Python program calculates a simple hash for a password.
-It splits the password into two blocks, converts each character to its ASCII value, multiplies it by a growing multiplier, and adds the products to a running total.
-Intermediate sums are displayed step by step.

-## Features
-- Split password into two blocks
+This Python script is part of a class exercise to implement a custom hashing algorithm for the password "passwort".
+The password is split into two blocks, and each character’s ASCII value is multiplied by a sequence of multipliers.
+Cumulative sums are calculated to generate a decimal hash, which is then converted to a hexadecimal string.

+The output displays:

+Each character

-- Calculate ASCII value of each character
+ASCII value
-- Multiplier grows with each character
-- Display running total
-- Simple and understandable hash calculation

-## Usage
-1. Install Python 3.x
-2. Run `python password_hash.py`
-3. Change the password in the `password` variable
-4. See table with ASCII values, multiplier, product, and hash

-## Note
-This is a **simple, educational hash algorithm** and **not suitable for secure passwords**.
+Multiplier

+Product (ASCII × multiplier)

+Running decimal hash

+Hexadecimal representation

+Disclaimer: This hashing algorithm was implemented as a class exercise.
+It is not secure and should not be used for real password storage or any security-critical applications.